RishabhDhiman/OkHttp3Extended/README.md

    http://domain.com is correct where as http://domain.com/signin.php is wrong

    **You Don't need to call CreateConnection object in AsynTask or on background thread.
 The Library handles it itself.**
 3. Once you are done with the above step you are good to go now.
 To create a new request to server you have to create a RequestBody.
-Request body contains the parameters that you want to send to server.
+Request body contains the parameters that you want to send with request to server.

    **Creating Request Body**